- Employee benefits

 Yes.
 However, if you choose to invest your account balance, those investments are not FDIC-insured.

 Yes.
 You can make a one-time rollover from your IRA into your HSA.
 You can’t, however, roll money into your IRA from your HSA.
-Note that a rollover will count toward your annual contribution amounts.
+Note that a rollover will count toward your annual maximum contribution amounts.

 Questions about medical expenses

 Qualified medical expenses are those that generally would qualify for the medical and dental expenses income tax deduction as outlined in IRS Publication 502─Medical and Dental Expenses.
-See www.irs.gov/publications/p502/index.html for a current complete list.
+See www.irs.gov/publications/p502/index.html for a current and complete list.

 Yes.
 The money in your HSA can be used to pay for qualified medical expenses of any family member who qualifies as your tax dependent.
 However, if the tax dependent isn’t covered under your plan, his/her expenses won’t be applied toward your deductible.

-You’re responsible to pay the amount your insurance has contracted to pay your doctor, typically a discounted rate, until your deductible is met.
+You’re responsible for paying the amount your insurance has contracted to pay your doctor, typically a discounted rate, until your deductible is met.
 You can use your HSA for this expense.
 You may also choose to use your personal funds to pay for this expense and reimburse yourself later.
 There is no claims submission deadline under the HSA.
 The IRS allows you to reimburse yourself for any and all eligible claims incurred in the future.

 Insurance premiums generally are NOT considered IRS-qualified medical expenses unless they are for: